Hodge Bank Equity Release And Retirement Mortgage Reviews 2025

 The Fine Print of Hodge Equity Release Reviewed

-• The drawdown lifetime mortgage can be cost-effective for many people, as the lifetime mortgage calculator shows.
+- The drawdown lifetime mortgage can be cost-effective for many individuals, as indicated by the lifetime mortgage calculator.

-• Your later life mortgage options could affect your council tax benefit, your tax position, your state benefits and your primary residence status if you die or go into long term care.
+- Your later life mortgage options may affect your council tax benefit, tax position, state benefits, and your status as a primary residence if you die or enter long-term care.

-• Later life mortgages have oversite from the prudential regulation authority, and when you receive financial advice about your equity release plan the advisor concerned assumes a level of responsibility.
+- The Prudential Regulation Authority oversees later-life mortgages, and when you receive financial advice about your equity release plan, the advisor assumes a level of responsibility.

-For 2024 Hodge lifetime equity release have likely planned some lower rates and potentially some higher loan to value products especially in the best areas to flip houses uk where there is high confidence in property price appreciation.
+For 2025, Hodge Lifetime Equity Release is likely to plan some lower rates and potentially higher loan-to-value products, especially in the best areas to flip houses in the UK, where there is high confidence in property price appreciation.

 In Summary:

 Whether you’re near retirement (aged 55) or over 60 whether in retirement or not, Hodge is well-positioned to help provide financial assistance based on your property wealth.
-How you spend the money and how you choose to repay that loan (if you do want to repay it) is entirely your choice too.
+How you spend the money and how you choose to repay the loan (if you decide to repay it) is entirely your choice.

-Hodge are specialists in all areas of financial services for the retirement market and is now catering to near-retired working homeowners, too, providing a range of products with various options.
+Hodge is a specialist in all areas of financial services for the retirement market and now caters to near-retired working homeowners, providing a range of products with various options.

 Due to the complexity of equity release, Hodge operates through intermediaries only, ensuring their customers are well-informed before committing to any products.

-Rio mortgages are also available, but they depend on certain things, including the youngest borrower’s age, the minimum amount and the income markets at the time of the application.
+Rio mortgages are also available, but they depend on certain factors, including the youngest borrower’s age, the minimum amount, and the income markets at the time of application.

-You should think hard before you borrow money secured on your home.
+You should think carefully before borrowing money secured against your home.
 Consider fixed interest rates if you can afford any monthly repayments and if the initial lump sum will be enough for your needs.

-Some make a lifetime mortgage work by using the equity release calculator to pay an existing mortgage and give money to loved ones so the family can pay inheritance tax at a lower overall rate.
-This can make the rolled-up interest and legal fees added to the long term loan more justifiable.
+Some individuals make a lifetime mortgage work by using the equity release calculator to pay off an existing mortgage and provide funds to loved ones, allowing the family to pay inheritance tax at a lower overall rate.
+This can make the rolled-up interest and legal fees added to the long-term loan more justifiable.

 If I want to release tax free cash, why do I have to pay an advice fee?

 Suppose the type of equity release you want is a fixed interest rate lifetime mortgage.
-In that case, virtually all the fixed-rate lenders will only accept applications directly from a private individual.
+In that case, virtually all fixed-rate lenders will only accept applications directly from private individuals.
 They will need a financial adviser involved in the equity release process so they can tell the borrower about the lending criteria and ensure it fits their circumstances.

 Most lifetime mortgages offer the ability to make voluntary payments with your pension credit.
 Still, as there are no mandatory monthly payments, there are no affordability checks that contribute to your personalised illustration.

-If you have medical conditions, how much equity you can release is very different.
+If you have medical conditions, the amount of equity you can release is significantly different.
 You may be able to get more money sooner, even from your existing lender, subject to their terms and conditions.
 There could also be a completion fee to pay.

 What if I am struggling with my mortgage payments and am sick of paying interest monthly?

-You could pay your existing loan early by studying the types of lifetime mortgage, and getting a cash sum.
-The charged interest can be added to the loan and the amount you owe will rise over time.
-The later life lending including the interest is charged is usually repaid when the last borrower dies or goes into long term care.
+You can pay off your existing loan early by researching the types of lifetime mortgages and securing a cash sum.
+The charged interest can be added to the loan, and the amount you owe will rise over time.
+Later-life lending, including the interest, is usually repaid when the last borrower dies or enters long-term care.

 What if I want to make flexible repayments?

-As long as your mortgage left is not too high, the money left from the lifetime mortgage can be used to gift money.
+As long as your mortgage balance is not too high, the money left from the lifetime mortgage can be used to gift to others.

 At 1st UK, we have a team of experienced advisors qualified to discuss equity release options with you.
-Additionally, we work independently, meaning we’re not tied to any equity release company, allowing us to compare the whole of the market (currently 133 products from 88 equity release lenders) and advise on the best solution to your individual circumstances.
+Additionally, we work independently, meaning we’re not tied to any equity release company.
+This allows us to compare the entire market (currently comprising 133 products from 88 equity release lenders) and advise on the best solution for your circumstances.

-You may need a health assessment to estimate the year you move into long-term care.
+You may need a health assessment to estimate when you will move into long-term care.
 The tax-free lump sum can be higher for people with pre-existing health conditions.
 A specialist equity release adviser can help you find an equity release provider to fit your financial circumstances and commitments to your outstanding mortgage.

-It may be that Hodge is the best retirement provider, but depending on when we compare the whole market, alternative options could be more competitive.
-Right now, there’s a huge growth in equity release, with more companies moving in to compete for customers.
+It may be that Hodge is the best retirement provider, but when comparing the whole market, alternative options could be more competitive.
+Currently, there’s a significant growth in equity release, with more companies entering the market to compete for customers.
 Going into 2019, competition between lenders is stiff, making now the best time for homeowners to take advantage of competitive rates, terms and flexibility.

 We hope you found our Hodge lifetime reviews helpful.
-Talk to us to find out if equity release is a good idea for your situation, and if it is, we’ll calculate how much you can borrow and tell you the cost and best terms available from all the equity release companies (including Hodge) to let you know your best option – all without the obligation to proceed.
+Talk to us to find out if equity release is a good idea for your situation.
+If it is, we’ll calculate how much you can borrow and tell you the cost and best terms available from all the equity release companies (including Hodge) to let you know your best option, all without the obligation to proceed.

 How much does equity release cost, and is this shown in the free equity release calculator?